History

 Somerset Hills Airport Dedication October 23, 1932

-Flying was taking hold in American in the 1930’s.
+Flying was taking hold in America in the 1930s.
 While the military and commercial aviation lead the way, private aviation and local airports were spreading across the country.
-On Sunday, October 23, 1932 the vision met reality when Somerset County’s first airport opened with an air meet organized by Standard Flying Services, the owner of the new Somerset Hills Airport facility in Basking Ridge, New Jersey.
-The event included competitive flying, aerobatic exhibits, parachute jumps, and a bomb dropping contest with cash prizes.
+On Sunday, October 23, 1932, the vision met reality when Somerset County’s first airport opened with an air meet organized by Standard Flying Services, the owner of the new Somerset Hills Airport facility in Basking Ridge, New Jersey.
+The event included competitive flying, aerobatic exhibitions, parachute jumps, and a bomb-dropping contest with cash prizes.

-Three grass runways served the public facility initially.
+Three grass runways initially served the public facility.
 Later, the facility became an Army Air Corps flight training facility from 1941 through 1945.

 The first plane to land on a paved runway at SHA was on July 19, 1969.
 The paving took two weeks to complete.